Chia-Network/drplotter/README.md

 > [!NOTE]
 > If you have not yet connected a drsolver with your same DRPLOTTER_CLIENT_TOKEN, you will see a warning or error message in your harvester logs.
 Once your drsolver starts running, the harvester will then connect to the server and start sending plots to your solvers.

-## Using a local DrServer

-Once you are comfortable using the token system and seeing your plots submitting proofs, consider adding a local `drserver` for improved performance, better logging, and continous runtime even in the event that drplotter.com goes offline.
-See the [wiki on using drserver](https://github.com/drnick23/drplotter/wiki/DrServer).

 ## Verify your DrPlots are Submitting Proofs

 To check your DrPlots are submitting proofs, it's recommended to join a pool and adjust the difficulty setting of your pool plots to the lowest possible value, such as 1.
 This approach is beneficial for several reasons: